jrogers239/Aluin_PiSNES/README.md

 Aluin-PiSNES
 ============

+#### NOTICE: This code is no longer being updated on this repository.
+Please visit https://bitbucket.org/rslavin/aluin-pisnes for continued support.

 This is an SNES emulator for Raspberry Pi based on [PiSNES](https://code.google.com/p/pisnes) with a few fixes/additions:

 * Dpad buttons can now be bound with UP_1, DOWN_2, etc